Autumn Migration at Spurn Point Nature Reserve

 Upon arrival at Spurn Point, our first port of call was the Yorkshire Wildlife Trust Discovery Centre.

-With renewed energy, we ventured out into the wild beauty of Spurn Point not wanting to waste the last of the daylight.
+We were drawn into the Blue Bell Café by the aroma of homemade soup, which helped us shake off the chill.
+With renewed energy, we ventured out into the wild beauty of Spurn Point, not wanting to waste the last of the daylight.

-We headed to the Sea Watching Hide, a humble wooden structure, where a group of dedicated volunteers had gathered to count birds.
-As we joined them, a gentle-voiced man with binoculars announced, "Five Gannets just passed the platform, flying south."
-A woman with a kind face and a notebook called out, "Red-throated Diver in front of the fives!"
+We headed to the Sea Watching Hide, a simple wooden structure where a group of volunteers had gathered to count birds.
+As we joined them, a man with binoculars announced, "Five Gannets just passed the platform, flying south."
+A woman with a notebook called out, "Red-throated Diver in front of the fives!"

-We followed their gazes to the horizon, where a row of wind turbines, dubbed the "fives" by locals, stood apart from the rest.
-I squinted, trying to make out the birds, but my camera lens was no match for the distance
+We followed their gazes to the horizon, where a row of wind turbines - dubbed the "fives" by locals - stood apart from the rest.
+I squinted, but the birds, were too distant for my camera lens.

 Sign giving information about the Wash Over at Spurn Point

-We bid farewell to the volunteers and headed to the Wash-Over point, where the tide was out, exposing the muddy estuary.
-Waders and ducks dotted the landscape, their feathers glistening in the faint light.
+We bid farewell to the volunteers and headed to the Wash-Over point.
+With the tide out, the muddy estuary was exposed, dotted with waders and ducks.

 Guided walk - Day 2 at Spurn Point

-We headed to the Discovery Centre for a 9am guided walk, only to discover we were in the wrong place.
-Retracing our steps, we arrived at the Spurn Bird Observatory with minutes to spare.
-However, the wild weather meant we were the only ones brave enough to venture out.
+We headed to the Discovery Centre for a 9am guided walk, only to find we were in the wrong place.
+After retracing our steps, we arrived at the Spurn Bird Observatory with minutes to spare.
+The wild weather had deterred everyone else; we were the only two to show up.

-Johnnie, our guide, had planned a route around "The Triangle", which took us past the Crown and Anchor pub and along the estuary's edge, where we spotted a lone Curlew.
+Our guide, Johnnie, had planned a route around "The Triangle", a path that took us past the Crown and Anchor pub and along the estuary's edge.
+There we spotted a lone Curlew probing the mudflats.

 Curlew on the Humber EstuaryCurlew on the Humber estuary

-We then turned left towards The Warren, where we saw a late Hobby, a bird of prey similar to the Peregrine.
-Crossing the road, we revisited the Sea Watching Hide, where I was lucky enough to see a Short Eared Owl fly past close to shore.
+We turned left towards The Warren, where a late Hobby, a bird of prey similar to the Peregrine, cut across the sky.
+Crossing the road, we revisited the Sea Watching Hide.
+This time, I was lucky enough to see a Short Eared Owl flying low over the shore.

-As we walked along the cliffs, I spotted a beautiful Wheatear.
+As we walked along the cliffs, a Wheatear briefly caught my eye.

 Wheatear on cliff